In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Abstract

 \section{Abstract}

 Large language models are able to learn new tasks \emph{in context}, where they are provided with instructions and a few annotated examples.
-However, the effectiveness of in-context learning is dependent to the provided context, and the performance on a downstream task can vary a lot depending on the instruction.
-Importantly, such dependency on the context can happen in unpredictable ways, e.g., a seemingly more informative instruction might lead to a worse performance.
-In this paper, we propose an alternative approach, which we term \defn{in-context probing}.
+However, the effectiveness of in-context learning is dependent on the provided context, and the performance on a downstream task can vary considerably, depending on the instruction.
+Importantly, such dependency on the context can surface in unpredictable ways, e.g., a seemingly more informative instruction might lead to a worse performance.
+In this paper, we propose an alternative approach, which we term \defn{In-Context Probing} (ICP).
 Similar to in-context learning, we contextualize the representation of the input with an instruction, but instead of decoding the output prediction, we probe the contextualized representation to predict the label.
 Through a series of experiments on a diverse set of classification tasks, we show that in-context probing is significantly more robust to changes in instructions.
-We further show that probing can be particularly helpful to build classifiers on top of smaller models, and with only a hundred training examples.
+We further show that ICP performs competitive or superior to finetuning and can be particularly helpful to build classifiers on top of smaller models, with less than a hundred training examples.